omar0ali/AWS-SiteTiSiteVPN-Guide/README.md

 **Don't forget to attach it to the `vpc-on-premise`**

 >[!IMPORTANT] on-premise-public-subnet - Internet Access
 >Before we move on, lets take a look at the routing table of *on-premise-public-subnet*, we will need to add this **Internet Gateway** to it.
-This will ensure that all instances that are in this subnet, will have internet access.
+This will ensure that all instances within the  `on-premise-public-subnet`, will have internet access.

 ![[Pasted image 20241025210453.png]]
 ![[Pasted image 20241025210620.png]]